Candidate Frequently Asked Questions

 Allowed inside 75-Foot Limit:

-• Voters can have children or another person there to assist them – except, candidates that are on the ballot are not allowed to assist voters.
+• Voters can have children or a person there to assist them – except candidates that appear on the ballot

 • Normal business activities